 The real estate business continued its significant contribution to the Company's results.
 In 2017, Viva Malls, the real estate vehicle developed in alliance with Fondo Inmobiliario Colombia, is consolidated by Grupo Éxito and will have 14 assets and over 434,000 square meters of leasable space by the end of 2018.
-The occupancy rate of the malls was 97% and the business unit saw the arrival in Colombia of international brands such as Decathlon along with other well-known national brands such as the home for a total of nine in the country.
-Its results ratified the importance of this new proposal for the market, as a business model that is widely accepted by storeowners and other professional customers, as well as by end customers.
+The occupancy rate of the malls was 97% and the business unit saw the arrival in Colombia of international brands such as Decathlon along with other well-known national brands such as the home

+Surtimavorista grew sales by 52.5% and opened eight new stores. for a total of nine in the country.
+Its results ratified the importance of this new proposal for the market, as a business model that is widely accepted by storeowners and other professional customers. as well as by end customers.